slatedocs/slate/source/index.html.md

     -d 'requestJobDescription={...}'
 ```

-Every request to the Expensify API follows the same pattern: a JSON payload that identifies the job to execute is passed, as a parameter called `requestJobDescription`.
+Every request to the Expensify API follows the same pattern: a JSON payload that identifies the job to execute is passed as a parameter called `requestJobDescription`.
 Additionally, other parameters may be needed based on the type of job.

 Every request has to be made against the endpoint `https://integrations.expensify.com/Integration-Server/ExpensifyIntegrations`.